foglar/nix-config/README.md

 > [!TIP]
 > Whole system is very configurable and customizable.
-> You can change default applications right in [flake.nix](./flake.nix) under userSettings
+> You can change default applications right in [flake.nix](./flake.nix) under userSettings.

-- you can change your default system from Hyprland to GNOME or KDE, or maybe have all of them at the same time
+> You can change your default system from Hyprland to GNOME or KDE, or maybe have all of them at the same time

+- To explore what you can configure look into [packages](./nixos/home/packages/) for home-manager options, or into [system](./nixos/system/) for system configuration and packages
+- In directory [apps](./nixos/home/apps/) are application lists, that can be installed, think of them as lists of applications

 ### Secure Operations

-- private key for sops is in **~/.config/sops/ags/keys.txt**
+- Private key for sops is in **~/.config/sops/ags/keys.txt**

 - Generate your key using this command: